elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/iterator-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> The Iterator Pattern allows you to progressively access and explores elements of an aggregate object (collection) without exposing its underlying representation.
 This technique enables JavaScript writers to create significantly more versatile and sophisticated looping constructs.
-Iterators and Generators were introduced in ES6, which aids in implementing the Iteration pattern.
+Iterators and Generators got introduced in ES6, which aids in implementing the Iteration pattern.
 <br/>
     </div>
     <div>